awanmbandi/realworld-microservice-project/README.md

 # Confirm that AWS CLI is running
 aws --version

-# Lastly confirm that the SonarQube container is running
+# Confirm that the SonarQube container is running
 docker ps | grep sonarqube:lts-community

+# Lastly confirm that the `sonarqube-volume docker volume` was created
+docker volume inspect volume sonarqube-volume
 ```

 ### 4B) Deploy Your EKS Cluster Environment